Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/07-test-client-postToOneArrow.md

 1. We're reaching out to an endpoint with a POST request.
 We add the appropriate headers.
 2. We are asking for a plain text response.
 3. We handle an error, if there is one.
-4. In the end we simply print the data to the console.
+4. In the end, we simply print the data to the console.

 <hr>

 ### Test

 1. Make sure that both your client and server are running.
-2. Go to localhost:8080
+2. Go to `localhost:8080`
 3. Click the `POST to /one` button in Step #3.
 3. You should see the following success message:
 ![screenshot](assets/07-postToOneArrow.PNG)